-&lt;sup>2See 'Shall We Go Out?'
+2See 'Shall We Go Out?'
 Women's Safety in Public Spaces in Delhi Table 2.1 shows how gender affects needs and use of infrastructure.

-Feeling safe in the dark: Examining the effect of entrapment, lighting levels, and gender on feelings of safety and lighting policy acceptability
+Feeling safe in the dark: Examining the effect of entrapment, lighting levels, and gender on feelings of safety and lighting policy acceptability out of the 59 countries which are part of the International Transport Forum (ITF).4

-&lt;sup>3See The gendered production of infrastructure
+3See The gendered production of infrastructure

-&lt;sup>4See Gender Equality and Sustainable Infrastructure
+4See Gender Equality and Sustainable Infrastructure